Difference Between Leasehold and Freehold

 Conclusion

-The primary difference is the freedom a lessee has and restrictions put by the lessor and permission needed, whenever the lessee wants to modify or construct anything in the property.
+The primary difference is the lessee's freedom and restrictions put by the lessor and permission needed whenever the lessee wants to modify or construct anything on the property.
 A freehold property has no restrictions on whom to transfer what to alter and build in the property.
 Moreover, once bought, the right of the property is with the owner forever.

-On the other hand, leasehold comes with several restrictions, clauses from the lessor.
-The lessee has got right to the property only for the duration of the lease period, which is subject to extension.
-The investor in a leasehold property needs to take care of a lot of moving parts, which encompasses factors like the lease period, valuation of the property, transfer clause, availability of the bank finance, approvals from the state authorities, and other relevant agencies wherever applicable.
+On the other hand, leasehold comes with several restrictions and clauses from the lessor.
+The lessee has got rights to the property only for the duration of the lease period, which is subject to extension.
+The investor in a leasehold property needs to take care of many moving parts, which encompasses factors like the lease period, valuation of the property, transfer clause, availability of the bank finance, approvals from the state authorities, and other relevant agencies wherever applicable.

-Due to all these factors wherever possible it’s better to buy a freehold property than to buy a leasehold property.
-However, most of the time the owner do not have a choice if he wants to buy a property in a preferred location as the properties of that entire location can be bought only as leased property.
+Due to all these factors, it's better to buy a freehold property than to buy a leasehold property.
+However, most of the time, the owner does not have a choice if he wants to buy a property in a preferred location as the properties of that entire location can be bought only as leased property.

 Recommended Articles

-This article has been a guide to Leasehold vs. Freehold.
-Here we discuss the top difference between leasehold and freehold property along with infographics and comparison table.
+This article is a guide to Leasehold vs. Freehold.
+Here we discuss the top difference between leasehold and freehold property and infographics and a comparison table.
 You may also have a look at the following articles –